-Federer’s 17th came way back in 2012 and since than he has been awfully close to grab his next.
-Losing twice in Wimbledon final and once in US Open final- all of them to Novak Djokovic, it looked liked the Serb was never going to let him win the elusive eighteenth.
+Federer’s 17th came way back in 2012 and since then he has been awfully close to grabbing his next.
+Losing twice in Wimbledon final and once in US Open final- all of them to Novak Djokovic, it looked like the Serb was never going to let him win the elusive eighteenth.
 And when Novak was upset early in the rounds, Federer was blown away too 2014 US Open SF & 2016 Wimbledon SF and the world could sense time running out for this legend.

-Federer and his numbers against Rafa were terrible, it was the toughest match up he could have asked for in the final and he was never considered a favourite entering this one.
+Federer and his numbers against Rafa were terrible, it was the toughest matchup he could have asked for in the final and he was never considered a favorite entering this one.
 But Federer took the challenge and produced some inspired tennis to create history.
 Winning 6-4, 3-6,6-1,3-6,6-3 after being down a break in the decider.

 He, now, is the only man to have won three different slams 5 times each.
 This was surely his greatest win in a major final.

 (Special Mentions)- 6 ATP World Tour Finals, 5 Year-End No. 1

 His domination at this event is a clear sign of his superiority among his competitors.

 The Swiss legend is the only player to win consecutive ATP World Tour Finals on three occasions.
 He is also the only man to win it without losing a single match – a feat achieved 5 times out of 6.

 Roger Federer also joined Connors and Sampras when he ended the year as the no.1 player for the 5th time in his career.
 (2004-07, 2009)